Things to Know About Madison Elementary

 Madison Elementary School is located on the West Side of Janesville, Wisconsin (just off of Court Street as you are traveling west on Hwy 11) sharing a city block with Franklin Middle School.

 We are proud to offer a variety of opportunities to enrich our learning community.
+Madison Elementary School is a Title One School.
 We are truly thankful for all of the outside staff and volunteers that enhance the curriculum as well as the lives of our students each day!

 - A Family Resource Center that provides information as well as programs on a variety of topics.